TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-01-26-attack-of-the-zip.md

 Now our zip contains a symlink directory!
 When unzipped, the vulnerable application will first create a symlink to `/app/static/`.
 Then inside that symlink, it creates *another* symlink, this time to `/etc/passwd`.

-Let's see what our filesystem now looks like.
+Let's see what the filesystem looks like now.

 ```text
 app/